-Rachel went on to serve as policy director for the Senate Steering Committee under the successive chairmanships of Senator Pat Toomey (R-PA) and Senator Mike Lee (R-UT), where she advised Committee members on strategy related to floor procedure and policy matters.
-In the House, she worked as senior legislative assistant to Congressman Donald Manzullo (R-IL), and Congressman Ted Poe (R-TX).
+Rachel went on to serve as policy director for the Senate Steering Committee under the successive chairmanships of Senator Pat Toomey and Senator Mike Lee, where she advised Committee members on strategy related to floor procedure and policy matters.
+In the House, she worked as senior legislative assistant to Congressman Donald Manzullo, and Congressman Ted Poe.
 She also served as director of policy services for The Heritage Foundation.

-Along with CPI’s Chairman, Sen. Jim DeMint, is the co-author of Conservative: Knowing What to Keep.
-She is also a Fellow at Defense Priorities.
-Rachel also serves on the board of CNP Action and the Advisory Board of The American Conservative.
+Along with CPI’s Chairman, Sen. Jim DeMint, Rachel is the co-author of Conservative: Knowing What To Keep.
+She also serves on the board of Council for National Policy Action, the Advisory Board of American Moment, and the Advisory Board of The American Conservative.

 Born and raised in Dansville, NY, she received her bachelor’s degree, summa cum laude from Grove City College in 2006.
 She also holds a master’s degree from the Graduate School of Political Management at George Washington University.
 In addition to her public policy pursuits, Rachel is an accomplished sommelier, a wine educator, and a diploma candidate in the Wine & Spirit Education Trust.